 Are you tired of the usual cannabis strains available from your local seed bank?
 Is there a lack of variety when it comes to cannabis strains that can grow in your area?
 Are you getting bored with the usual regular or feminized strain?
-If so, then do you buy a new strain, or do you make a new one?
+If so, then why not buy a new strain, or how about creating a new one?

 An economical way

 The question is, which is a more economical way to grow a new strain?
 Surely, it is cheaper and easier to buy a new strain rather than make a new one.
 Let’s consider your expenses when you buy one vs creating a new strain:

 Purchasing A New Strain Costs